mrbadr1/Netflix_cookies_Tester/ReadMe.md

 Contributing

-Contributions to the Netflix Cookie Tester are welcome!
+Contributions to the Cookie Tester are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

 License